-Summarizing all the above results, among the eight methods considered in our analysis, the Steeley [1991] Method Modeling Discount Rates is judged the most appropriate for estimating the JGB market zero curve.
+Summarizing all the above results, among the eight methods considered in our analysis, the Steeley (1991) Method Modeling Discount Rates is judged the most appropriate for estimating the JGB market zero curve.
 In the next section, we clarify the characteristics of this method through comparisons with the other estimation methods.

-4. Characteristics of the Steeley [1991] Method Modeling Discount Rates
+IV.
+Characteristics of the Steeley (1991) Method Modeling Discount Rates

-In Section 3, the Steeley [1991] Method Modeling Discount Rates (hereafter, "the Steeley model") was selected as the optimal estimation method in light of the criteria set in this paper.
-In this section, we first clarify the characteristics of the Steeley model in subsection 4A by comparing the Steeley model with the Nelson and Siegel [1987] Method (hereafter, "the NS model").
+In Section III, the Steeley (1991) Method Modeling Discount Rates (hereafter, the Steeley model) was selected as the optimal estimation method in light of the criteria set in this paper.
+In this section, we first clarify the characteristics of the Steeley model in Section IV.A by comparing the Steeley model with the Nelson and Siegel (1987) method (hereafter, the NS model).
 Specifically, we compare the two models' results in terms of (1) the shape of curves, (2) the short-term interest rates, and (3) the long-term interest rates.
-Next, in subsection 4B, we consider the curve based on the smoothing spline method and compare it with the curve based on the Steeley model.
+Next, in Section IV.B, we consider the curve based on the smoothing spline method and compare it with the curve based on the Steeley model.